Guide to EDF Business Options

 You can select between one and three year contracts on fixed terms.
 There is always a premium for fixing business electricity rates over the longer term but will aid budgeting and protects you from future price increases.

 The product portfolio from EDF:

-- Green Saver Tariff: As the name suggests, the Green Saver Tariff is a green product using energy from alternative sources.
-Businesses on this tariff are not charged the additional climate change levy (CCL).
+As the name suggests, the Green Saver Tariff is a green product using energy from alternative sources.
+Businesses on this tariff are not charged the Climate Change Levy (CCL).
 You’ll also receive communication materials and certificates of your commitment to using renewable energy.

 Additional Benefits for EDF Customers